EO Green by Ensar Oud

 Genesis666Genesis666 4 years ago

-Ensar uses two types of oud for its oils and sprays.
-On the one hand, there are the "Organic Ouds".
-These are exclusively sustainably cultivated plantation trees.
-To see for yourself, there are a few videos on Ensar's channel.
-These oils are in the "cheaper" category and are also always labeled as "Organic" Ouds
+Ensar uses two types of oud for his oils and sprays.
+On one hand, there are the "Organic Ouds."
+These come exclusively from sustainably cultivated plantation trees.
+To see for yourself, there are some videos on Ensar's channel.
+These oils are in the "more affordable" category and are always labeled as "Organic" Ouds.

 Genesis666Genesis666 4 years ago

 ...
-However, these are wood or even already distilled oils, which he BUYS UP from PRIVATE COLLECTIONS.
-These trees were mostly cut and distilled decades ago when the stock was larger.
-It is also important to know that the reason for the high prices is the EXTREMELY high amount of resin.
-In most cases, this amount indicates a level of infection so advanced that the tree no longer had any chance of survival.
+However, we are talking about wood or even already distilled oils that he purchases from PRIVATE COLLECTIONS.
+These trees were mostly cut down and distilled decades ago, when the supply was still larger.
+It's also important to know that the reason for the high prices is the EXTREMELY high resin content.
+This amount often indicates such an advanced level of infection that the tree had no chance of survival.

 ivkoivko 4 years ago